Please note these instructions are also available as a pdf download from Instructables.com

 Strip approximately 8mm for connector side.
 This is to give a good amount of connection in the screw terminal, as we will be placing three cables in one connector hole.

 Solder the positive connection to the motor.
-Be careful not to drip or spray solder on to the Steel plate (a small piece of cardboard or similar is useful to protect the Steel plate here).
+Be careful not to drip or spray solder on to the Perspex (a small piece of cardboard or similar is useful to protect the Perspex here).
 If you are new to soldering, it's a good idea to have someone help you.

 Repeat for other two motors on the same side.